jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a 5th year PhD candidate in economics at UCLA.
-I am on the job market during the 2022-2023 academic year.
+Starting this summer, I will be an assistant professor of economics and the John Stewart Fellow at UNC Chapel Hill.

 I am an applied microeconomist with a background in theory and labor.
 My research agenda focuses on how human resource decisions within firms shape markets.